mashedram/Church_of_Dog/Rules/Items/Vest, Belts and Pouches.md

 ### Grenade pouch
 - Adds a slot for 1 grenade
 ## Generic pouch
-- Adds 4 volume
+- Adds 2 volume

 # Belts
-Belts allow the user to carry 3 pouches however they wish.
+Belts allow the user to carry 3 pouches however they wish, always equipped.
+Has a holster as well.